optimizationBenchmarking/optimizationBenchmarking/README.md

 ## Examples

 We provide a set of examples which can be executed directly on the command lines of your Linux or Windows machine, given that you have `Java 1.7` installed (and potentially `svn` and a LaTeX installation).
-No further installation or downloads are required, nothing will be installed (just downloaded into the current folder).
+No further installation or downloads are required, nothing will be installed (just copied into the current folder).

-1. Comparison of Algorithms of Maximum Satisfiability Problem: [[Linux](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/maxSat/make.sh)] [[Windows](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/maxSat/make.bat)]
+1. Comparison of Algorithms of Maximum Satisfiability Problem: [[Linux](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/maxSat/make.sh)] [[Windows](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/maxSat/make.bat)]
-2. Comparison of Some Algorithms from [BBOB'2013](http://coco.gforge.inria.fr/doku.php?id=bbob-2013): [[Linux](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/bbob/make.sh)] [[Windows](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/bbob/make.bat)]
+2. Comparison of Some Algorithms from [BBOB'2013](http://coco.gforge.inria.fr/doku.php?id=bbob-2013): [[Linux](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/bbob/make.sh)] [[Windows](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/bbob/make.bat)]
-3. Comparison of Some Algorithms for the [TSP](https://github.com/optimizationBenchmarking/tspSuite): [[Linux](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/tspSuite/make.sh)] [[Windows](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/documentation/examples/tspSuite/make.bat)]
+3. Comparison of Some Algorithms for the [TSP](https://github.com/optimizationBenchmarking/tspSuite): [[Linux](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/tspSuite/make.sh)] [[Windows](https://raw.githubusercontent.com/optimizationBenchmarking/optimizationBenchmarkingDocu/master/examples/tspSuite/make.bat)]